dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2834: Neglecting societal impacts can harm corporate integrity.
+### T2834: Focusing solely on profit can neglect stakeholders and harm society.

 |Support|
 |---|